 - Advanced API Support.

-MageWorx offers another solution for creating effective loyalty programs to acquire new customers and retain existing clients.
+Mageworx offers another solution for creating effective loyalty programs to acquire new customers and retain existing clients.
 The loyalty and rewards programs Magento 2 module enables store owners to build highly targeted promo campaigns based on rewarding customers with in-store currency for performing various actions.
-Thus, you can assign a particular amount of reward points for leaving a product review, singing up to receiving your newsletter, placing orders, as well as grant gift points on special occasions.
+Thus, you can assign a particular amount of reward points for leaving a product review, signing up to receive your newsletter, placing orders, as well as granting gift points on special occasions.